What’s the Best RV Size for National Park Campgrounds?

 This cuts out some of the more rugged parks or those with smaller campgrounds or narrow roads, bridges, or tunnels.
 Some examples of these are the Zion-Mount Carmel tunnel in Zion National Park, and some of the curvier roads in Smoky Mountains National Park.
 Some parks such as Congaree National Park in South Carolina don’t even allow any RVs in their campgrounds.

-However, there are still many national park campgrounds where big rigs can easily drive, park, and camp.
+There are still many national park campgrounds where big rigs can easily drive, park, and camp.
 Below are 10 of our favorites where larger RVs either have their own sections or can be accommodated anywhere within the park.
 It is good to keep in mind that most national park campgrounds may not have full hookups or even electrical hookups, so be prepared to dry camp.